WimReddingius/MultiScaleTrajectories/README.md

   For each of these algorithms except for the ones using Douglas-Peucker, it is possible to configure how the shortcut graphs are computed and how shortest paths are found in them.
 The configuration options are in line with the configuration options outlined below.

-- Shortcut finding - Multi Scale: finding all sets of shortcuts given a set of errors.
+- `Shortcut finding - Multi Scale`: finding all sets of shortcuts given a set of errors.
 All algorithms listed below use the Hausdorff distance as error measure.
   - `Brute force`.
 Naive implementation which explicitly calculates the Hausdorff distance for each shortcut independently.
   - `Chin Chan`.
 Chin and Chan's algorithm for constructing the shortcut graph.
 Commonly used in unison with Imai-Iri when simplifying for the Hausdorff distance.
   - `Convex Hulls`.
 Uses convex hulls of contiguouses sequences of the input curve to incrementally determine the exact Hausdorff distance of every shortcut with a common source node `pi`.
 This is done using extreme point queries on a left-leaning red-black trees annotated with the point furthest from `pi`.

    The following options are available for each of these algorithms:
-     - Shortcut Set Builder.
+     - `Shortcut Set Builder`.
 This is the means of representing the shortcuts over the various scales.
         - `Simple`.
 A simple representation which explicitly stores a shortcut graph representation for each scale.
         - `Compact - min level`.
 Compact representation for reducing memory pressure when simplifying for many scales.
 For this representation, we use the fact that if a shortcut occurs on scale `x`, it must also occur in all scales `y` where `y > x`, since these scales will allow for a higher error.
 This representation takes advantage of this by simply maintaining a dictionary which maps each shortcut to the first scale it occurs in.
         - `Compact - min error`.
 Compact representation which uses a dictionary to map every shortcut to its associated error.
 This representation is useful if you have many scales, where for each scale you can trivially determine whether a shortcut is present by checking if the shortcut error stored in the dictionary is smaller than the maximum allowed error of the scale.
 Computing the exact error of a shortcut is typically more expensive than determining whether a shortcut is valid for a pre-defined error.
         Of the shortcut finding algorithms listed above, only `Convex Hulls` allows for computing the exact Hausdorff distance of every shortcut, so only that algorithm can take advantage of this representation.

-    - Shortcut Representation.
+    - `Shortcut Representation`.
 The shortcut graph representation that is provided when an interfacing algorithm requests all shortcuts on a given scale.
         - `Graph`.
 Explicit graph representation with nodes and edges.
         - `Intervals`.
 Implicit graph representation with a set of intervals `[px, py]` for every point `pi`, such that for any `x <= j <= y`, `(pi, pj)` is a shortcut.
-- Shortcut path finding: finding the shortest path in a pre-computed set of shortcuts, either represented using a graph:
+- `Shortcut path finding`: finding the shortest path in a pre-computed set of shortcuts, either represented using a graph:
   - `Graph - BFS.` Breadth-first search.
   - `Graph - Dijkstra`.
 Dijkstra's algorithm.
 For the priority queue, the following heap types can be used:
-    - Binomial Heap
+    - `Binomial Heap`
-    - Fibonacci Heap
+    - `Fibonacci Heap`
-    - Automatic D-ary heap
+    - `Automatic D-ary heap`
-    - 4-ary Heap
+    - `4-ary Heap`
-    - Pairing Heap
+    - `Pairing Heap`

   or a set of shortcut intervals: